dhlab-basel/Sipi/docs/building.md

 [ImageMagick](http://www.imagemagick.org/).
 Instructions for installing these prerequisites are given below.

-The build process downloads and builds Sipi's other prerequisites.
+The build process downloads and builds SIPI's other prerequisites.

-Sipi uses the Adobe ICC Color profiles, which are automatically downloaded by the build process into the file `icc.zip`.
+SIPI uses the Adobe ICC Color profiles, which are automatically downloaded by the build process into the file `icc.zip`.
 The user is responsible for reading and agreeing with Adobe's license conditions, which are specified in the file `Color Profile EULA.pdf`.